-I went to Canterbury Art College wanting to do theater design until I got my hands on some copper and a hammer in the metal dept. I just naturally was drawn to metal.
+I went to Canterbury Art College wanting to do theatre design until I got my hands on some copper and a hammer in the metal dept. I just naturally was drawn to metal.
 The first thing I made was a brooch with a Hematite cabochon, guarded by a mythical creature in silver.
-I then went to the School of Jewelry to do my degree, where I was spotted by renowned silversmith Martyn Pugh who took me on.
+I then went to the School of Jewellery to do my degree, where I was spotted by renowned silversmith Martyn Pugh who took me on.
 So I worked with him part-time when working at a bullion dealer on the presses, while also developing my own designs.

 So you learned the metalwork skills before you started faceting?

-I’ve always made jewelry and silverware.
+I’ve always made jewellery and silverware.
 I’ve been wanting to do precision faceting from the beginning, but there wasn’t, and still isn’t, anywhere to learn, so it’s only now that I’ve taken the plunge and invested in a faceting machine.
 It’s a big outlay, but I now have the freedom of designing and cutting any materials I wish and making something truly unique.